phoebeelimdink/demo/exhibitions/current-exhibitions/_posts/2020-01-24-singaporecentenary.md

 ---
 layout: post
-title: 1919 The Singapore Centenary and its Celebration
+title: "1919 : The Singapore Centenary and its Celebration"
 date: 2020-01-24
 permalink: /exhibitions/current-exhibitions/singaporecentenary
 ---